ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 |Integer|`_i`|
 |long|`_l`|

-The data type is specified in `EcontentFieldNameResolver`
+The data type is specified in `EcontentFieldNameResolver`.

 !!! note "Note about longs"

-    Solr accepts the following max and min integers values:
+    Solr accepts the following min and max integer values:

     ```
     SOLR_MAX_INT = 2147483647;